MaddyDinesh/Freshwork_Backend_Assignment/Readme.txt

+Build a file-based key-value data store that supports the basic CRD (create, read, and delete) operations.
+This data store is meant to be used as a local storage for one single process on one laptop.
+The data store must be exposed as a library to clients that can instantiate a class and work with the data store.
+Programming Language used : Node js.

 The data store will support the following functional requirements.

 1. It can be initialized using an optional file path.
 If one is not provided, it will reliably